JuanFJuradoP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 # **Traffic Sign Recognition**

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### Self driving cars use a lot of algorithms to detect the world.
+This project is one of the input that I consider that is super important in the street.
+Recognize traffic signs!
+Probably, this could be save your life ! :)
 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images